How can we help you find your perfect cover?

 Given all of the media chatter about PPI and to-and-fro between claimants and claims companies over the last few years, it is worth knowing the difference.
 After all, you’re probably aware of how you may have been mis-sold PPI in the past by credit card or loan companies, and you won’t want the same thing to happen again.

 To be fair, income protection insurance does have some similarities to the more famous – or should we say, now somewhat infamous – PPI.
 However, we’ll break down income protection in detail, so you can see that the two are far from the same.

 What is income protection insurance?

 If an individual can’t work because of illness or injury, income protection insurance can provide a regular replacement income.
-This will kick in after an agreed period of time, which is usually around six months, and pay a percentage of the person’s salary until they are able to work again.
+This will kick in after an agreed period of time, which is usually around six months, and pay a percentage of the person’s salary either for a fixed period of time or until they are able to work again.
+The plan will stop paying out on reaching the plan’s ceasing age, State Pension Age, or upon death.

 There are two forms of income protection; Group Income Protection (GIP) and Individual Income Protection.
-Although both forms of insurance effectively do the same thing, GIP can only be acquired through an employer (who may define as and when it kicks in, and what percentage of a wage is paid out), while Individual Income Protection can be bought independently.
+Although both forms of insurance effectively do the same thing, GIP can only be acquired through an employer (who may define as and when it kicks in, and what percentage of a salary is paid out), while Individual Income Protection can be bought independently.

-GIP may be fully or partly funded by the employer, and is more likely to cover pre-existing conditions than Individual Income Protection, which also tends to cover a lower maximum percentage of a person’s salary than GIP.
+GIP may be fully or partly funded by the employer, and is more likely to cover pre-existing conditions than Individual Income Protection up to a certain salary band called the non-medical limit or free cover level.
+Individual Income protection also tends to cover a lower maximum percentage of a person’s salary than GIP.
 So, if you’re not sure right now whether GIP is available as part of your employee benefits package, it’s certainly worth looking into.

 What income protection isn’t